jameso107/koops-gpt/README.md

 npm install
 ```

-2. Configure API Key:
+2. Set up Supabase (Required for authentication and database):
+   - Follow the detailed instructions in `SUPABASE_SETUP.md`
+   - Create a Supabase project
+   - Configure Google and Microsoft OAuth
+   - Run the database schema SQL
+   - Get your Supabase URL and anon key

+3. Configure Environment Variables:
-   - The API key is already configured in the `.env` file
+   - Create a `.env` file in the root directory
-   - For production, consider using a backend proxy to keep the API key secure
+   - Add the following variables:
+     ```env
+     VITE_SUPABASE_URL=your_supabase_project_url
+     VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
+     VITE_OPENAI_API_KEY=your_openai_api_key
+     ```

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm run dev
 ```

-4. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5173`)
+5. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5173`)

 ### Building for Production